smurthys/smurthys.github.io/engagement.md

 visiting the country.

-A day visit lasts between four and eight hours and often involves a meet with faculty, a guest lecture, and an open forum ("Ask me Anything"), and a meet with institutional leadership, at least departmental leadership.
+A day visit lasts between four and eight hours and often involves a meet with faculty, a guest lecture, an open forum ("Ask me Anything"), and a meet with institutional leadership.
+Unless I have a personal/prior connection to the host, I do not entertain visits that do not include a genuine meeting with institutional leadership (at least departmental leadership).

 In general, **I do not entertain a visit with just a guest lecture and nothing else** because it has too much overhead in terms of transportation and my own preparation.
-Thus, I humbly request that hosts plan an agenda that is worthy of everyone's time and effort.
+Thus, I humbly ask that hosts plan an agenda that is worthy of everyone's time and effort.
 (See a [template non-binding agenda](/day-visit-agenda-template).)

-**PS:** Over time, I have come to suspect visits where I don't actually meet at least the departmental leadership.
-Unless I have a personal connection, I no longer entertain such visits.

 I generally do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but appreciate it and accept it as a token of respect.
 It is important to clarify that I entertain